RamizRiz/RamizRiz/README.md

 🌱 Interests:

 Web development.
+Operating systems
+Infrastructure
+Scalability
 Machine Learning.
 IOS Development
 Cloud Computing

+What I’m up to 🏃‍♂️
+Building a tool called PackRanks to find easy classes at UT Dallas to boost my GPA hehe 📚📝 Building projects with my friends to get into Y Combinator with my pet projects 💼 Learning and exploring the vast field of computer science

+Tennis
 Basketball
 Soccer

 💬 Reach me by email or LinkedIn! ramiz_rizwan@hotmail.com| https://www.linkedin.com/in/ramiz-rizwan/